Abbas Mirza: Cultural activities

-Mirza Bozorg probably had a significant impact on Abbas Mirza's formal education, which appears to have been well carefully laid out.
+Mirza Bozorg probably had a significant impact on Abbas Mirza's formal education, which appears to have been carefully laid out.
 Abbas Mirza was familiar with Iranian historians' writings, the Shahnameh by Ferdowsi being his favorite book.
 Although Tabriz had its own court poets like Sabur of Kashan and Abol-Qasem Forugh, Abbas Mirza was not really interested in poetry.
 Numerous paintings, including portraits of Napoleon, the Russian emperor, and Sultan Selim III, were used to decorate the palaces in Tabriz and Ujan.

 It is conceivable that Abbas Mirza read books written about Europe in Ottoman Turkish and/or Persian since he could not understand English or any other European language well enough to read in those languages.
 One of the most recent books about England—the one European nation that seems to have captured Abbas Mirza's attention the most—was the Safarnameh composed in 1820 by Mirza Saleh Shirazi.
 It was one of several Persian works on Europe and the West that were available at the time.
 Despite not understanding English, Abbas Mirza still owned a small collection of English-language literature, including the Encyclopaedia Britannica.

 Administrative, economic and building activities

 Significant amounts of money were spent fighting the Russians.
 Abbas Mirza attempted to resolve his problems by creating a comprehensive budget register, as British subsidies were insufficient, and his request for funds from Tehran was turned down by Fath-Ali Shah, who considered the richness of Azerbaijan to be sufficient for Abbas Mirza.
 With a ruznama-nevis assigned to each town to relay information, the state's long-standing intelligence service was revived.
 It also became illegal for men to purchase their way into government employment.
 Due to a lack of authorities qualified to implement reforms, traditional methods remained in place in the financial sector and bureaucracy.
 However, with assistance from Europe, a few industrial measures (whose products were largely used to support the army) were able to get launched.
 Firearms, the search for copper reserves, a smelter close to Ahar, weaving mills, and other industrial facilities are a few examples.

 The situation of the travelers was not greatly improved.
 On the Sayen pass, which connects Ardabil and Sarab, a caravanserai was built.
 Abbas Mirza's construction efforts were minimal.
-In Tabriz, a maidan (square) was built around the barracks, the latter which the Scottish army officer and diplomat John Macdonald Kinneir considered to be sole attractive structure in the city.
+In Tabriz, a maidan (square) was built around the barracks, the latter which the Scottish army officer and diplomat John Macdonald Kinneir considered to be the sole attractive structure in the city.
 In 1818–1819, qanats were constructed outside the city, and a modest palace was being built.